jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 We want to create the **resources, communities, and example implementations** that will help accelerate humanity's use of electrical technologies to raise their consciousness.

+"Raising consciousness" could simply be though of as coming to a state where one is able to do and feel however one deeply, truly wants.

 People are already creating technologies taking into account certain requirements, like so:

 Some specific examples could be the following: